 The Village currently has vancancies on the Planning Commission, and is seeking interested applicants.
 Please contact the Village offices for addtional information.

 The Oxford Zoning Board of Appeals hears appeals, evaluates requests for interpretations and approves or denies dimensional and use variances for properties within the Village.
 Variances are deviations from the zoning ordinance, which are in place to regulate the use of land within the Village.
 Board members are appointed by the Village Council, and serve terms of three (3) years, or until thier successor takes office.
 Board members are also compensated for thier time to preside over cases.
+Members of the Zoning Board of Appeals are expected to perform due diligence regarding all zoning board of appeals applications, which includes making site visits and inspecting properties to under stand how the variance, if granted, will effect the property as well as neighboring properties.

 The Oxford Zoning Board of Appeals meets on an as-needed basis, with meetings scheduled for the first Monday of each month at 7:00 p.m. in the Council Chambers at Oxford Village Hall.
 Generally speaking, the Oxford ZBA meets on an as-needed basis.